-Automount the USB Hard Drive on Boot

-/mnt/usbstorage will be the folder in which you store your media.
+Automount the USB Hard Drive on Boot /mnt/usbstorage will be the folder in which you store your media.
 We want it to be automounted on boot The best way to do this is through the UUID.
-Get the UUID by using this commmand total 0
+Get the UUID by using this commmand

 You will see some output like this.
-The UUID you want is formatted like this XXXX-XXXX for the sda1 drive.
+The UUID you want is formatted like this XXXX-XXXX for the sdal drive.
 If the drive is NTFS it can have a longer format like UUID="BABA3C2CBA3BE413".
-Note this UUID, for me it is BA8F-FFE8
+Note this UUID, for me it is BA8F-FFE8 not need quotation marks wrapped around the file system type (ext4, vfat, NTFS etc).